julierose-NOAA/OER_annotations_reporting/README.md

 Calculates number of unique taxa at each taxonomic level for each dive and creates visualizations, to inform taxonomic distinctness analysis.

-Planned: calculate taxonomic distinctness across groups of dives and generate relevant visualizations
+Calculates taxonomic distinctness across groups of dives

+Planned: generate relevant visualizations

 Planned: other biodiversity metrics